Dal Varešanović

-Dal Varešanović (/bs/; born 23 May 2001) is a Bosnian professional footballer who plays as an attacking midfielder for Turkish Süper Lig club Gençlerbirliği on loan from Çaykur Rizespor.
-Born in Austria, he plays for the Bosnia and Herzegovina national football team.
+Dal Varešanović (/bs/; born 23 May 2001) is a professional footballer who plays as an attacking midfielder for Süper Lig club Rizespor.
+Born in Austria, he plays for the Bosnia and Herzegovina national team.

-Varešanović started his professional career at Sarajevo, before joining Çaykur Rizespor in 2023, who loaned him to Gençlerbirliği in 2025.
+Varešanović started his professional career at Sarajevo, before joining Rizespor in 2023, who loaned him to Gençlerbirliği in 2025.

 A former youth international for Bosnia and Herzegovina, Varešanović made his senior international debut in 2023.

 Club career

 Sarajevo

 Varešanović started playing football at Sarajevo, before joining the youth setup of Croatian team Dinamo Zagreb in 2013.
 In 2016, he returned to Sarajevo.
 The following year, he moved to the youth academy of English side Liverpool.
 In October 2020, he signed a four-year deal with Sarajevo.
 Varešanović made his professional debut against Krupa on 21 March 2021 at the age of 19 and managed to score a goal, which secured the victory for his squad.
 He won his first trophy with the club on 26 May, by beating Borac Banja Luka in the Bosnian Cup final.

 In July 2022, he extended his contract with Sarajevo until June 2025.